jimmy622001/infra-ECS/README_Infrastructure.md

 All Terraform commands run inside a Docker container to ensure the same runtime environment locally and in the pipeline.
 To run Docker inside a GitLab pipeline, [Docker-in-Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker) is required.

 **The Docker image is a standard Linux image containing Terraform and the AWS console.
-The image (defined in Makefile constant `DOCKER_IMAGE`) should be replaced with an image ownede by Risklick.**
+The image (defined in Makefile constant `DOCKER_IMAGE`) should be replaced with an image owned by jimmy622001.**